glamod/marine_qc/docs/introduction.rst

 Check whether the dewpoint temperature is greater than the air temperature.
 If the dew point is greater than the air temperature then the conditions are supersaturated and the flag is set to 1, fail.
 If the dewpoint is less than or equal to the air temperature then the flag is set to 0, pass.
-If either of the inputs is numerically invalide then the flag is set to 2, untestable.
+If either of the inputs is numerically invalid then the flag is set to 2, untestable.

 do_sst_freeze_check